Six-dimensional sphere packing and linear programming: Introduction

 The first obstacle is that the densest packing in dimension 6 is not known.
 We therefore compare the linear programming bound (LP bound) to a more powerful bound, based on semidefinite programming (SDP) and developed by Cohn, de Laat, and Salmon.
 We refer to \cite[Table 1.1]{CdLS} for bounds in a range of dimensions. \begin{theorem}[Cohn, de Laat, Salmon] The sphere packing density in dimension $6$ is at most $0.410304$. \end{theorem} In contrast, we prove that the LP bound is constrained by the following ``bound on the bound". \begin{theorem} The LP bound for density in dimension $6$ is at least $0.410948$. \end{theorem} \begin{corollary} The linear programming bound in dimension $6$ is strictly higher than the density of any packing. \end{corollary}

 For comparison, the highest density known in dimension 6 is

 This is achieved by the $E_6$ root lattice \cite[p.
 126]{splag}, which is closely related to the sharp case of $E_8$ in dimension 8.
 Numerical optimization over a restricted class of functions in the linear program gives an upper bound 0.417674, which is presumably very close to the true value, but in principle might differ considerably from the optimum over the full infinite-dimensional space of candidates.
 Theorem~\ref{thm:main} shows that the true value cannot be much lower, and in particular it exceeds both the highest known density (\ref{eqn:e6-density}) and the upper bound from Theorem~\ref{thm:sdp}.
 The proof sheds some light on why the linear programming bound is not sharp in dimension 6, as it is for dimension 8, despite the close connection between the exceptional structures $E_6$ and $E_8$.
-On the other hand, it is known that there are infinitely many other packings achieving the same density as $E_6$, obtained by stacking layers of the (presumed) densest 5-dimensional packing \cite[p.
+On the other hand, it is known that there are infinitely many other packings achieving the same density as $E_6$, but with no particularly close connection to $E_8$.
+They are obtained by stacking layers of the (presumed) densest 5-dimensional packing \cite[p.
 144]{splag}.

 The proof of Theorem~\ref{thm:main} uses duality for linear programs.
 To describe it further, let us recall more specifically how the LP bound works.
 It is convenient to work with the ``center density" of a packing, which is the density divided by the volume of a ball in $\R^D$ of the corresponding radius.
 This simplifies various factors of $\pi$, and can be thought of as the number of centers per unit volume.
 For example, the center density of $E_6$ is the value from (\ref{eqn:e6-density}) divided by $\pi^{D/2}/(D/2)! = \pi^3/6$, namely